cloud-coder/docker-lab-2016/part-3/README.md

     docker rm -f temp01
     ```

 1. Now we will test with a Docker 1.12+ service, instead of a standalone container.
 Remember to target a manager node when deploying services.
+Wait for the service to start.

     ```
     eval $(docker-machine env manager-1)